Stricta Air Plants - Tillandsia Stricta

 Tillandsia Stricta is an air plant variety.
-They are usually shorter stemmed and reproduce in clumps.
+Sticta is commonly crossed with other popular varieties of air plants to produce vigorous, beautiful hybrids.
+Sticta are usually shorter stemmed and reproduce in clumps.
 This epiphyte tends to have pale green leaves that form grayish rosettes.
 Epiphytes are plants that anchor to a host, but are not considered parasitic.
 They have beautiful flowers that have a wide range of colors.
 These colors range from blue, purplish, yellow-white and pink.
 Shaped like a funnel, they can produce forty plus spikes that are slender in design.
 Tillandsia is a member of the bromeliads which make up a large group of evergreen perennials.
-These air plants can attach themselves to a vegetative host, the earth or rocks.
+These air plants can attach themselves to tree branches, the earth or rocks.

 If we are discussing Tillandsia in general, then tend to have stiffer, more linear leaves.
 Leaf color ranges from a grayish green to a darker green and even hues of red.
 Producing funnel shaped blooms that consist of three sepals and petals.
 The lobes usually spread from the middle of the bracts.
 Tolerant to low temperatures above forty-five degrees, these plants can thrive inside the home or outdoors.
 Make sure they have plenty of light, but not direct sunlight and they are in an area with ample air flow.